antony-jr/QArchive/docs/ExtractingPasswordProtectedArchiveGuide.md

  $ ./extract
 ```

-The Program is created in the examples tree on the official repo.
+This Program is created in the examples tree on the official repo.